-- 1. Start Composer and connect to a Director.

-- 2. Click Agents.

-- 3. Select Rhapsody from the agents list.

-- 4. Select Disable Rhapsody.
+- 3. Select Rhapsody from the agents list. - 4.
+Select Disable Rhapsody.

-5.1.11 Programming with the Room or Global Access Custom Buttons
+4.1.13 Programming with the Room or Global Access Custom Buttons

-Use the Control4[®] Composer HE Agents and Programming views to create custom buttons for display on your Navigators.
-The Custom Button Agent lets you create up to four (4) custom screens to display on the three (3) Navigators (Mini Touch Screen, On-Screen, and Wireless Touch Screen - 10.5).
+Use the Control4 Composer HE Agents and Programming views to create custom buttons for display on your Navigators.
+The Custom Buttons agent lets you create up to four (4) custom screens to display on the Navigators.